 Many people wouldn’t consider that a cleaner may not work properly in the presence of water.
 However, some cleaners with chemical compositions may be lighter than water.
 This makes them ineffective for use in a toilet since there is always standing water.
 They will stay floating on top and never contact the materials causing the clog.

 Next, consider whether or not you need a product that is more effective for prevention or if you only want a one-time solution.
 Just as we talked about a long-term or short-term problem, you may be able to mitigate both by preventing clogs before they have a chance to occur.

 Often products that work as solutions are stronger and may be made of more harsh chemicals.
-These types of products may leave behind a strong chemical smell and will generally work quickly to clear away a clog.
+They may leave behind a strong chemical smell and generally work quickly to clear clogs.

-Products made for prevention are generally either weak chemical compositions or bacterial formulas.
+Products made for prevention are either weak chemical compositions or bacterial formulas.
 The bacterial formulas get into a septic system and reinforce beneficial microbial populations.
-These communities work to eat away the hair, food waste, and grease that tend to be the causes of clogs.
-Using these products once a month is an effective prevention measure if you find yourself with a frequent clogging problem.
+These communities eat away the hair, food waste, and grease that cause clogs.
+Using these products once a month is an effective prevention measure if you have a frequent clogging problem.